 Those who love Samick Sage and want the same quality traditional bow for his/her child Samick Polaris bow 62’’ takedown recurve bow is the right choice for them.
-Draw weights of Polaris started at 15# which is perfectly all right for the beginner’s, on the other hand, it support hunters with 40# one.
+Draw weights of Polaris started at 15#, which is perfectly all right for the beginner’s, on the other hand, it support hunters with 40# one.

 It has had four distinct bow length 48, 54, 62 & 66 inches and lightweight.
-62" bow length recommended for a height of 145 – 165 cm (4’-9’’ to 5’-5’’) body stature
+62″ bow length recommended for a height of 145 – 165 cm (4’-9’’ to 5’-5’’) body stature.

 Regarding the budget, it is a bit lower than the Sage, so if you want to start archery as a newbie, the Polaris Youth is a perfect setting for you.

 The riser of the Samick Polaris bow is visually very appealing.
-It made of different kind of woods like walnut, white oak, olive dymondwood or hard maple laminations.
+It made of different kind of woods like walnut, white oak, olive diamond wood or hard maple laminations.
 The stripes of brown and beige lumber and a red one in the middle in the riser brings the aesthetical looks in it.

-The riser equipped with a cut past the center with a crown arrow shelf.
+The riser is equipped with a cut past the center with a crown arrow shelf.
 A shelf that’s cut past the center of riser helps to erase the effects of what’s called the archer’s paradox.
 On a cut-past center, the arrow sits in an angel with the string and because of this angel string push the arrows forward.

-Besides the forward speed, there is a side flex which found due to a little force created by a string.
-If the angle between the center and string increase, the arrow flex also increasing in the same ration which is not acceptable for accurate shooting.
+Besides the forward speed, there is a side-flex which found due to a little force created by a string if the angle between the center and string increase, the arrow flex also increasing in the same ration which is not acceptable for accurate shooting.

 The riser also come up with the predrilled brush bushing which allows you to set stabilizer, quiver/sight and or plunger.